getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

             tools:overrideLibrary="io.sentry.android" />
 ```

+With these changes:
+- SDK will be enabled on all devices with API level ≥ 14
-With these changes, the NDK integration is going to be used only on the devices with the API level ≥ 16 and the rest of the devices with API level ≥14, but ≤16 will use just the SDK.
+- SDK with NDK will be enabled on all devices with API level ≥ 16

 ### Breadcrumbs